OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 .. image:: images/invite3.png

-Once a learner clicks on the accept invitation, they will be navigated to the login page to create an account.
+Once a learner clicks accept in the email invite, they will be navigated to the login page to create an account.

 **To cancel an invite:**